 Our ownership of Kronos includes 59% we hold directly and 36% held directly by NL.
 We own 83% of NL.
 Our ownership of TIMET includes 1% held by NL.
 Our ownership of CompX is primarily through CompX Group, Inc, a majority-owned subsidiary of NL.
-NL owns 82.4% of CompX Group, and TIMET owns the remaining 17.6% of CompX Group.
-CompX Group's sole asset is 82% of the outstanding common stock of CompX.
-NL also owns an additional 2% of CompX directly.
+At September 30, 2007, NL owned 82.4% of CompX Group, and TIMET owned the remaining 17.6% of CompX Group.
+CompX Group's sole asset is 83% of the outstanding common stock of CompX.
+NL also owns an additional 3% of CompX directly.
+During the first nine months of 2007, CompX purchased approximately 114,000 shares of its Class A common stock in market transactions for an aggregate of \$2.2 million.
+See Note 12.

 Prior to March 26, 2007, we owned 35% of TIMET directly and through a wholly-owned subsidiary.
-On March 26, 2007 we completed a special dividend of the TIMET stock we owned.
-As a result we now own approximately 1% of the TIMET shares outstanding.
+On March 26, 2007, we completed a special dividend of the TIMET stock we owned.
+As a result, we now own approximately 1% of the TIMET shares outstanding.
 We accounted for our ownership of TIMET by the equity method through the date of the special dividend.
 See Note 5.
-TIMET owns an additional 3% of CompX, .5% of NL and less than .1% of Kronos.
+At September 30, 2007, TIMET owned an additional 3% of CompX, .5% of NL and less than .1% of Kronos, see Note 12.
 Because we do not consolidate TIMET, the shares of CompX Group, CompX, NL and Kronos held by TIMET are not considered as owned by us for financial reporting purposes.